 Your Options at Retirement

-A company may make whatever contributions are necessary to build up a pension fund which will provide a director with a pension of 2/3rds of final pensionable salary – subject to a maximum fund value of €2m (for allowable tax-relief).
+A company may make whatever contributions are necessary to build up a pension fund which will provide a director with a pension of 2/3rds of their final pensionable salary – subject to a maximum fund value of €2m (for allowable tax-relief).

 Come retirement, when you’re ready to take your benefits your options are to take a tax-free lump sum and buy an Annuity which is a paycheque for life, or having taken your lump sum to reinvest the balance in an ARF and make income withdrawals from that.